Pret-a-LLOD/linghub/README.md

   Edit `development.ini` file:

    Replace pass with the password that you created in 3:
     `sqlalchemy.url = postgresql://ckan_default:pass@localhost/ckan_default`

    *Tip: If you’re using a remote host with password authentication rather than SSL authentication, use: `sqlalchemy.url = postgresql://ckan_default:pass@<remotehost>/ckan_default?sslmode=disable`*

     `ckan.site_id = default`: Each CKAN site should have a unique `site_id`

    Replace by the site’s URL (used when putting links to the site into the FileStore, notification emails etc. Do not add a trailing slash to the URL:
      `ckan.site_url = http://demo.ckan.org`

-    Add the following:

-      `##Carrot Messagin Library
-      carrot_messaging_library=pika
-      amqp_hostname=localhost
-      amqp_port=5672
-      amqp_user_id=guest
-      amqp_password=guest`

 - Setup Solr